 Note: The templates will display navigation three levels deep.
 Fourth-level folders will not display in the navigation.

-The page you are on will show up in bold, black text.
+The page and/or folder you are on will show up in bold, black text.
 The other pages in the folder will show up in blue, hyperlinked text.

 Best Practices: Please review the tips for writing effective titles and guidelines on navigation length.